yast/autoyast-integration-test/README.md

 is needed).

 If you prefer, you can install the framework in a QEMU/KVM machine.
+For that scenario to work you must enable _nested virtualization_ and also expose virtualization extensions.

+You can check if the parameter for nested virtualization is enabled with:

+    $ cat /sys/module/kvm_intel/parameters/nested #(Intel based machines)
+    $ cat /sys/module/kvm_amd/parameters/nested #(AMD based machines)

+And to enable, just add this options to the modules and then reload them or
+restart:

+    $ sudo sh -c "echo 'options kvm-intel nested=1' >> /etc/modprobe/kvm-intel.conf"
+    $ sudo sh -c "echo 'options kvm-amd nested=1' >> /etc/modprobe/kvm-amd.conf"

-For that scenario to work you must enable _nested virtualization_.
-For example, if you're using libvirt, you can achieve that setting `cpu mode` to `host-model` or `host-passthrough`.
+And if you're using libvirt, you can expose 'virtualization extensions' setting `cpu mode` to `host-model` or `host-passthrough`.
 You can find more information in the [official documentation](https://libvirt.org/formatdomain.html#elementsCPU).

 ## Installation